Giraffe Manor: Life as a giraffe sanctuary

-Shortly after purchasing the Manor, the Leslie-Melvilles learned that the only remaining Rothschild giraffes in Kenya were in danger due to the purchase by the Kenyan government of an 18000 acre privately owned ranch (to resettle squatters, some of them speculated to be descendants of victims of land expulsion by the British colonial government) at Soy, near Eldoret, which was the Rothschilds' sole habitat in Kenya.
+Shortly after purchasing the Manor, the Leslie-Melvilles learned that the only remaining Rothschild's giraffes (now subsumed under the name 'Nubian' after being found to be genetically identical) in Kenya were in danger due to the purchase by the Kenyan government of an 18000 acre privately owned ranch (to resettle squatters, some of them speculated to be descendants of victims of land expulsion by the British colonial government) at Soy, near Eldoret, which was the Rothschilds' sole habitat in Kenya.
 Inevitably, the government's purchase would result in the land being sub-divided into small holdings.

-In 1977, the Kenyan government, through the department of wildlife, relocated some of the Rothschilds to lake Nakuru national park which has proven to be a suitable habitat for the endangered sub species.
+In 1977, the Kenyan government, through the department of wildlife, relocated some of the Rothschild's to Lake Nakuru National Park which has proven to be a suitable habitat for the endangered sub species.

 Since the Manor was already home to three wild bull giraffes (nicknamed Tom, Dick and Harry), the Leslie-Melvilles agreed to rehome one of the giraffe, an 8 ft, 450-pound baby they named Daisy, about whom Betty subsequently wrote the book "Raising Daisy Rothschild", later turned into the film, The Last Giraffe.

 Daisy was soon joined by another baby giraffe, Marlon (named after Marlon Brando), and since then the Manor, in conjunction with locations such as Woburn Safari Park in Bedfordshire, England, has run a breeding programme to reintroduce the Rothschild giraffe into the wild to expand the gene pool.
 Part of the land of the Manor is given over to the Giraffe Centre, run by the African Fund for Endangered Wildlife, a charitable organisation set up by the Leslie Melvilles and Betty's daughter in 1972.
-By tradition, the giraffe themselves are named after individuals who have contributed significantly (whether financially or otherwise) to the work of AFEW, such as Lynn, named for author and journalist Lynn Sherr, a giraffe devotee who wrote an entire book devoted to the creature.
+By tradition, the giraffes themselves are named after individuals who have contributed significantly (whether financially or otherwise) to the work of AFEW, such as Lynn, named for author and journalist Lynn Sherr, a giraffe devotee who wrote an entire book devoted to the creature.